Here is a boilerplate of equipment, facilities, and other resources existing here at CCS that may be used for grant

-Advanced Computing continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the modules utility is used.
+The Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
 At login, modules commands set up a basic environment for the default compilers, tools, and libraries such as: the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.